 Some of the major findings of this report are the large differences evident when we compare the average scores of each sector:

-- As one of the first sectors to digitalize their operations and held to strong regulatory demands by the industry and government standards, it may not be a huge surprise that security culture in the Finance sector is generally better than in other sectors.
+- As one of the first sectors to digitalize their operations and held accountable to strong regulatory demands by the industry and government standards, it may not be a huge surprise that security culture in the Finance sector is generally better than in other sectors.
 This sector stands out in particular for having the highest score of the Behavior dimension.